Homotopy trust-region method for phase-field approximations in perimeter-regularized binary optimal control: Applications of the algorithmic framework

 \subsection{Numerical experiments for the acoustic field}

-We intend to provide a qualitative assessment of the algorithm in practice.
-We describe the discretization in \cref{sec:state_equation} below.
-Then we describe the setup and our implementation of \cref{alg:trm} in \cref{sec:trm_setup}.
-We summarize the results and provide visualizations in \cref{sec:results}.
+We next wish to provide a qualitative assessment of the algorithm in practice.
+To this end, we first describe the used discretization in \cref{sec:state_equation} as well as the setup and our implementation of \cref{alg:trm} in \cref{sec:trm_setup}.
+The numerical results are provided in~\cref{sec:results}.